Loftus Street: History

 Loftus Street appears on maps as far back as 1894.
 In 1926, it was widened to accommodate the increasing number of motorised vehicles.

 The section between Vincent Street and Anzac Road was reconstructed in 1927.
 This route, along with Winthrop Avenue to the south, constitutes State Route 61, facilitating links with key areas such as Subiaco and Crawley.
 The street's presence dates back to at least 1894, as evidenced by historical maps.
 In response to the growing number of motor vehicles, Loftus Street underwent widening in 1926.
-Further reconstruction occurred in 1927 between Vincent Street and Anzac Road to accommodate increasing traffic demands.In Sydney, New South Wales, Loftus Street holds historical significance as well.
-The area, once part of the marshy outlet of the Tank Stream, was reclaimed in the late 1840s, enabling development.
-The street was originally known as Castlereagh Street North until 1881, when it was renamed Loftus Street in honor of NSW Governor Baron Loftus.
-Notably, the Jessie Street Gardens, located on Loftus Street at Circular Quay, commemorate feminist and peace campaigner Jessie Street.
+Further reconstruction occurred in 1927 between Vincent Street and Anzac Road to accommodate increasing traffic demands.

+In connection with the construction of the Graham Farmer Freeway, Loftus Street was widened to six lanes between Wellington and Vincent streets with the work completed in January 2000.